-A. When failure in a module was due solely to failing the semester-end exam, a student may try to pass the module by taking and passing a supplementary exam before the next semester begins.
+A. When failure in a module was due solely to failing the semester-end exam, a student may try to pass the module by taking and passing a supplementary exam (re-assessment) before the next semester begins.
 A supplementary exam cannot be taken more than once per module.

 Students are strongly urged to take this option rather than repeating the module, as they can also do, because re-taking the module has many disadvantages.
-These include a) it is very unlikely that the student will be able to attend classes given scheduling constraints, which makes passing the module very difficult, b) the student will have to deal with an unusually heavy work load, which could well have negative academic consequences, c) modules can only be retaken once, and a second failure will make it impossible for the student to earn a degree under current RUB rules, and d) a module repeat is costly.
+These include a) it is very unlikely that the student will be able to attend classes given scheduling constraints, which makes passing the module very difficult, b) the student will have to deal with an unusually heavy work load, which could well have negative academic consequences, c) modules can only be retaken once, and a second failure will make it impossible to earn a degree under current RUB rules, and d) a module repeat is costly.

-B. When failure was due solely to failing continuous assessment, a student may try to pass the module by:

-Repeating the continuous assessment component of the module when it is offered next.
-Mostly the student will not be able to attend the regular classes in this module.
-He/she will receive tasks for assessment through module repeat classes beyond normal class hours with the concerned tutor.

-C. When failure was due to failure to reach a total overall grade of 50% in spite of passing grades in both components of the module, a student may try to pass the module by:

-- 1. Taking the supplementary exam, intending to replace the original exam grade with a higher one, and hence to raise the overall module average. - 2.
+- B. When failure was due solely to failing continuous assessment, a student may try to pass the module by completing before the beginning of the next semester one or more additional continuous assessment assignments, as decided by the relevant Programme Board of Examiner and implemented by the assigned tutor, that are of sufficient quality to bring the overall continuous assessment grade up to the passing average of 40% or more. - C. When failure was due to failure to reach a total overall grade of 50% in spite of passing grades in both components of the module, a student may try to pass the module by: - 1.
+Taking the supplementary exam, intending to replace the original exam grade with a higher one, and hence to raise the overall module average. - 2.
 Improving their continuous assessment grade by satisfactorily meeting requirements set out by the Board of Examiners to do so, if offered. - 3.
-Repeating the module.
+Repeating the module, which will entail doing the entire CA and SE for that failed module.

 Repeating a Failed Module After Unsuccessful Re-assessment Efforts.
-If a re-assessment attempt (generally by taking and passing the supplementary exam) does not result in a student passing a failed module, the student must repeat the failed module, when that module is offered next at the college.
+If a re-assessment attempt (by taking and passing the supplementary exam or completing additional continuous assessment activities of sufficient quality) does not result in passing a failed module, the student must repeat the failed module, when that module is offered next at the college.
 Such repeat of a module is allowed only twice.
-If a student fails in these repeat chances, he/she may not progress to another semester.
+Students failing these repeat chances may not progress to another semester.
 In other words, students are not allowed to carry a backlog beyond two academic years.
-Specifically, any failed module from first semester must be passed within the fourth semester; any from the second semester must be passed within the fifth: any failed module from the third semester must be passed within the sixth semester, etc. The grade earned in the repeated module(s) replaces the earlier grade for the module(s).
+Specifically, any failed module from first semester must be passed within the fourth semester; any from the second semester must be passed within the sixth semester, etc. The grade earned in the repeated module(s) replaces the earlier grade for the module(s).
 Because students must pass ALL modules in their programme to receive a degree (see Academic Requirements for Obtaining a Degree above), working hard to ensure success when re-taking a module is vital.

-Fees for reassessment and module repeats: Because the preparation of supplemental exams, tutoring, etc. involved in providing such opportunities incurs costs, students are charged various fees for such opportunities.
+Fees for reassessment and module repeats: Because the preparation of supplemental exams, additional continuous assessment assignments, tutoring, etc. involved in providing such opportunities incurs costs, students are charged various fees for such opportunities.

-Rechecking of examination paper: Students wishing to get their semesterend answer books rechecked may do so by paying Nu 200 per module within 15 days after the declaration of the result.
-Such rechecks will be limited to clerical re-additions of the marks on the answer book.
+Re-checking of examination paper: Students wishing to get their semesterend answer books re-checked may do so by paying Nu 200 per module within 15 days after the declaration of the result.
+Such re-checks will be limited to clerical re-additions of the marks on the answer book.